Dental Care & Periodontal Disease Treatment

-The number one most diagnosed health problem in small animal veterinary practice is dental disease.
-Due to how little has been done historically for the oral health of pets, roughly 85% of dogs and cats have contracted a dental disease by the time they are two years old.
+The number one most commonly diagnosed health problem in small animal veterinary practice is dental disease.
+Due to how little has historically been done to protect the oral health of pets, roughly 85% of dogs and cats have contracted a dental disease by the time they are two years old.
 While it used to be that next to nothing was done to protect pets from dental disease, we know better now.
-It’s important for your pet’s well-being that you take Preventative Action against dental disease both at home and with a veterinary professional, and to aggressively treat any dental diseases your pet may already have
+It’s essential for your pet’s well-being that you take Preventative Action against dental disease both at home and with a veterinary professional, and to aggressively treat any dental diseases your pet may already have

 Chronic Periodontal Disease Can Have a Secondary Effect on the Kidneys, Liver, Lungs, and Heart.

 Bacteria don’t wait long after an animal is born to start building up plaque, and colonize in the oral cavity.
 After a tooth has erupted with infection, the bacteria start to colonize its surface and the gingival sulcus surrounding it.
 Even before your pet’s permanent teeth have come in, the bacteria can cause gingivitis (gum swelling and redness).
 But this is only the beginning of the problems periodontal disease will cause.
 As time goes by, layers of plaque build up and then start to mineralize (harden) using calcium taken from the oral cavity.
 This creates an unsightly, resilient brownish substance known as calculus.
 The calculus then gives the plaque even more surface space on which to build up.
 Plaque and calculus can build up both above (supra-gingival) and below (sub-gingival) the gum line, but sub-gingival is the most egregious, because it is the cause of the inflammation and infection.